ohdsi-studies/HIVTreatmentPathways/README.md

 How to run
 =============
 **1. Requirements for executing this package:**
-- ATLAS Environment
+- Configured ATLAS Environment
-- CohortPathways and Characterization Tools
+- ATLAS CohortPathways and Characterization Tools

+**2. Import Specifications**
+-